phiwop/MMM-TTS-NANOTTS/README.md

 ## For Developers

-To use MMM-TTS in your module you have to send a socket notification like this `this.sendNotification('MMM-TTS', 'This is a text to read.
+To use MMM-TTS-NANOTTS in your module you have to send a socket notification like this `this.sendNotification('MMM-TTS-NANOTTS', 'This is a text to read.
 Hello World!');`.